Advent 7211 Laptop

 Drivers

-The 7211 is basically a rebadged Quanta PL5C (you should see PL5C printed on the underside of the laptop), the Mercer PL5C is also based on this laptop so those drivers should work as well.
+The 7211 is basically a rebadged Quanta PL5C (you should see PL5C printed on the underside of the laptop), the Mecer PL5C is also based on this model so the drivers on the Mecer website should be compatible.

 Function Keys